wso2/docs-choreo-dev/en/pe-docs/docs/integrate-and-manage-external-services/integrate-and-manage-third-party-services.md

 If you want to remove a third-party service from the Internal Marketplace, see [Remove a third-party service from the Internal Marketplace](#remove-a-third-party-service-from-the-internal-marketplace).

 For details on managing third-party services, see [Manage third-party service](#manage-third-party-services).

-## Discover third-party services

-The third-party services you register are discoverable via the Internal Marketplace to consume via a Connection.

-For details on consuming a third-party service via a connection, see [Create a Connection](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-an-external-service).

 ## Manage third-party services